chronhq/frontend/README.md

 # Run the app in development environment
 # webpack-dev-server - 0.0.0.0:3000
 # webpack-bundle-analyzer - 0.0.0.0:3001

+# For development using production database
+# All queries to /api would be redirected to https://chronmaps.com/api
 npm start

+# For development using local instance of backend server
+# All queries to /api would be redirected to http://api/api
+# !!!
+Add api domain to hosts file
+# echo '127.0.0.1 api'  >> /etc/hosts
+npm run dev
 ```

 The app can be accessed via http://localhost:3000/